Documentation

 Timezone Support

-The validation engine supports IANA Time Zone Database IDs and standard offset formats:
+The validation engine strictly enforces IANA Time Zone Database IDs in schemas.

 Flexible Parsing Modes